Azure-Samples/azure-ai-vision-sdk/samples/cpp/image-analysis/README-Windows.md

 ## Troubleshooting

-### While building

-* `NuGet Package restore failed for project image-analysis-samples: Unable to find version '0.8.0-alpha.0.33370873' of package 'Azure.AI.Vision.Core'`
-  * Follow [the instructions here](/docs/common/local-nuget-feed.md) to set up a local NuGet feed using Visual Studio Package Manager UI or Package Manager console, so the Azure AI Vision SDK NuGet files you downloaded can be found.

-### While running

 An error message will be displayed if the sample fails to run.
 Here are some common errors and how to fix them:

 * `401: Access denied due to invalid subscription key or wrong API endpoint.
 Make sure to provide a valid key for an active subscription and use a correct regional API endpoint for your resource`.